UoMResearchIT/r-tidyverse-digital-humanities/_episodes/03-loading-data-into-R.md

 > ## Importing data using RStudio
 >
 > You may have noticed when we viewed the `feline-data.csv` file in RStudio, before importing it, that another option  appeared, labelled "Import Dataset".
 This lets us import the data interactively.
 It can be more convenient to use this approach, rather than manually writing the required code.
-If you do this, you will find that the code RStudio has written is put into the console and run (and will appear in the history tab in RStudio).  *You should copy the generated code to your script, so that you can reproduce your analysis*.
+If you do this, you will find that the code RStudio has written is put into the console and run (and will appear in the history tab in RStudio).
+It's fine to do this initially, but *you should copy the generated code to your script, so that you can reproduce your analysis*.
 {: .callout}

 ## Exploring tibbles